jgoalby/jgoalby.github.io/games/template/readme.md

 Someone said the nineslices doesn't work in canvas?
 Did that change?
 Can I use Texttastic web server to do faster development?
 For the styles, do I want to specify it as JSON instead?
 I think so, as that would be easier to serialize.
+The notification class uses a panel.
+We specify the panel to use.
+Needs to be part of styles?

 # Next
 - Fix the button for clear cache.
 Make a form button?